 Bold script indicates between-screen navigational guidance.
-There are three situations in
+There are three situations in which this kind of assistance is given:

-(A) Participants have deviated from the expected course.

-(B) They signal that they are about to deviate from the expected course.

-(C) Pre-emptive progression of the task.
+- (A) Participants have deviated from the expected course. - (B) They signal that they are about to deviate from the expected course. - (C) Pre-emptive progression of the task.